Routing

 }

-If you use a DI container, which we recommend, add the method to the configuration again and then get the router together with the HTTP request from the container:
+If you use a DI container, which we recommend, add the method to the configuration again, and then obtain the router along with the HTTP request from the container:

 $router = $container->getByType(Nette\Routing\Router::class);